The Science and Technology Behind Healthy Ageing [Online Event]

 However, what constitutes healthy ageing?
 One of the essential factors is the understanding and prevention of the various diseases that plague the senior generation.
 Another is the ability to live independently, even with one's old age, with the use of technology.
 With the advancement of science and technology behind healthy ageing, the diverse needs of the various senior citizens can be addressed to help them age gracefully.

-- Dr Brian Kennedy, Distinguished Professor of Biochemistry and Physiology, NUS and Director, National University Health System (NUHS) Centre for Healthy Ageing, Singapore
+Discover from Dr Brian Kennedy, Distinguished Professor of Biochemistry and Physiology, NUS and Director, National University Health System (NUHS) Centre for Healthy Ageing, Singapore as he shares on the science and technology behind healthy ageing in Singapore, followed by a fireside chat moderated by Adrienne Mendenhall, Director, ACCESS Health International.

 Dr Brian Kennedy, Distinguished Professor of Biochemistry and Physiology, NUS and Director, National University Health System (NUHS) Centre for Healthy Ageing, Singapore